 How we help

-Upon arrival in the USA, refugees receive 6 months of assistance from Refugee Resettlement agencies.
+Upon arrival in the U.S., refugees receive 6 months of assistance from refugee resettlement agencies.
 The Center for Refugee Services was created to offer ongoing support after the end of this initial resettlement period.
 This support includes: ESL classes, job readiness, health & wellness support, and referrals to community support services.

 Legal Refugee Process

 "Conflict" may involve: